tfussell/xlnt/README.md

 [![Build Status](https://travis-ci.org/tfussell/xlnt.svg)](https://travis-ci.org/tfussell/xlnt)

 ## Introduction
-xlnt is a C++14 library for reading, writing, and modifying xlsx files as described in [ECMA 376](http://www.ecma-international.org/publications/standards/Ecma-376.htm).
-The API is generally based on [openpyxl](https://bitbucket.org/openpyxl/openpyxl), a python library for reading and writing xlsx/xlsm files.
+xlnt is a C++14 library for reading, writing, and modifying XLSX files as described in [ECMA 376](http://www.ecma-international.org/publications/standards/Ecma-376.htm).
+The API is roughly based on [openpyxl](https://bitbucket.org/openpyxl/openpyxl), a python library for reading and writing xlsx/xlsm files.
 This is still very much a work in progress, but the core development work is complete.

 ## Usage
 Including xlnt in your project